 Up on the second floor, the Café serves the arts and crafts studio, the gym and the office suite.
 With cafetiere, coffee grinder, kettle and microwave, it’s the place to raid for snacks and coffee for anyone sleeping in the Master Balcony, Golau Bore or Garden Suite.

-The Master Balcony is a kingsize with seating area at the balcony end and dressing area by the bathroom.
+Amroth is a superking or twin with seating area at the balcony end and dressing area by the bathroom.
 Head straight from the balcony to the Look-Out Terrace and take the steps down to the Great Hall Terrace.
-The Master and the Master Suite are kingsize rooms with bay views.
+Sandtop and the Priory are kingsize rooms with bay views.

-On the second floor, the double-aspect Garden Suite gives you views of the cliff, the formal gardens and the valley through the French balcony door.
-Golau Bore is a balcony room affording sea and cliff views from the bed, while Leather is another balcony room with views over Waterwynch Bay.
+On the second floor, the double-aspect Harbour gives you views of the cliff, the formal gardens and the valley through the French balcony door.
+Monkstone is a balcony room affording sea and cliff views from the bed, while Manorbier is another balcony room with views over Waterwynch Bay.

-Enfys is a superking or twin balcony room, while Triple Aspect is a garden room with trundle bed for up to four.
-Jacqui is another garden double, while the Star is a tranquil room overlooking the gardens and valley.
-The Bunk room sleeps six with wall-mounted HD TV and Blu-ray viewable from every bed.
+Barafundle is a kingsize balcony room, while Little Haven is a garden room sleeping up to four.
+Broadhaven is another garden double, while the Lydstep is a tranquil room overlooking the gardens and valley.
+The Castle room sleeps four with wall-mounted HD TV and Blu-ray viewable from every bed.
+There are four pull-out beds available in the larger bedrooms on request.